top of page

 When ADHD goes unrecognized, women often internalize the struggle.
 They blame themselves for missed deadlines, emotional outbursts, or forgotten appointments.
 They may isolate, fearing judgment or rejection.
 Friendships suffer.
 Self-trust erodes.

 As adult responsibilities pile up—career, caregiving, community—the overwhelm intensifies.
 One study found that 60% of women with ADHD feel like they’re constantly juggling too many roles, with no room to breathe.
+This isn’t just about executive function.
+It’s about identity, belonging, and the right to exist without apology.

 Reclaiming the Narrative